 In case the patient does not have a pet yet, the therapist, psychiatrist, or another doctor will advise him/her to get a pet that can provide much needed mental support, and the newly acquired pet will be designated as an ESA.

-How Do I Ask My Doctor for An Emotional Support Animal Letter?
+How to Ask Doctor for Emotional Support Animal Letter?

-So if you are significantly limited by a disability and believe that an emotional support dog or any other sort of ESA will help with your mental well-being, feel free to confidently approach your doctor and request a letter.
+If you are significantly limited by a disability and believe that an emotional support animal will help with your mental well-being, feel free to confidently approach your doctor and request a letter.
 From there, they will determine if you benefit from an ESA.

 If you are not seeing a doctor or a licensed mental health professional, CertaPet is always here for you.